1ylwang/HeZhang1994.github.io/README.md

 ## Website Verification on Google Search Engine

-Verifying the website on search engines provides your ownership to this website.
+Verifying a website on search engines provides your ownership to this website.
 The following procedures show how to verify the website __https://aaa.github.io/__ on Google search engine.

 <img src="https://github.com/HeZhang1994/HeZhang1994.github.io/blob/master/images/Website_GoogleVerification.gif" height="350">

 1. Open [Google Search Console](https://search.google.com/search-console/about) and log in with your Google account.

-2. Click top-left drop-down arrow and then click "+ Add property".
+2. Click the drop-down arrow on the top-left and then click "+ Add property" buttion.

-3. Type `https://aaa.github.io/` in the input box of "URL prefix" tag and then click "CONTINUE".
+3. Type `https://aaa.github.io/` in the input box of "URL prefix" tag and then click "CONTINUE" button.

 4. Download the verification file `google***.html` and upload it to `aaa.github.io` repository.

 5. Go back to the verification page.
-Wait a few minutes and click "VERIFY".
+Wait a few minutes and click "VERIFY" button.

-6. Verification on Google search engine is accomplished.
+6. Verification on Google search engine has accomplished.

 <!--
 ### Baidu Search Engine